-With more than 100 playgrounds in our 47 square miles (well, technically 46.9 but who’s counting?) there are plenty of places for city kids to play with epic views.
+Did you hear the great news?
+San Francisco is opening up it’s playgrounds starting on October 14 and we couldn’t be happier!
+With more than 100 playgrounds in our 46.9 square miles there are plenty of places for city kids to play with epic views.
 From the hilltops of Bernal to Eureka Valley to the double playgrounds at the Civic Center, we’ve rounded up our top picks for the best San Francisco playgrounds with a few brand-new spots.
 Get out there in the fresh air!

 NEWLY RENOVATED: Turk-Hyde Mini Park